I happened across Steve Orr's website which pointed me to several useful MSDN articles.

 c) Do not prefix with "C" for class or "O" for object like used to in classic VB

-a) Do not use Hungarian notation
+a) Do not use Hungarian notation3) Namespaces

 b) All objects are pascal-case, except parameters which are camel-case